Going to Hershey Pennsylvania on vacation?

 Cassel offers fine wines and cider while enjoying some downtime.
 Visit the winery or you can also purchase online here.

-20. The Vineyard at Hershey, Middletown, PA
+21. The Vineyard at Hershey, Middletown, PA

-The Vineyard at Hershey opened in 2012 when 4 friends go together and decided to make award-winning wines.
+The Vineyard at Hershey opened in 2012 when 4 friends went together and decided to make award-winning wines.
 Today it’s not only a winery but also a brewery with the introduction of craft beer.
 It’s a relaxing place to get together with friends and enjoy a glass of wine or beer in a beautiful setting at this 40-acre farm.

-21. Tröegs Independent Brewing
+22. Tröegs Independent Brewing

-22. Golf in Hershey PA
+23. Golf in Hershey PA

-Founded by Milton Hershey in 1930, the two championship courses, the west course and east course. are 18 holes each of prime challenging golf.
+Founded by Milton Hershey in 1930, the two championship courses, the west course and the east course. are 18 holes each of prime challenging golf.

 A 9-hole golf course open to the public.

-23. Shopping in Hershey PA
+24. Shopping in Hershey PA

 Crossroads Antique Mall